SNBeast/CTRPF-AR-CHEAT-CODES/README.md

  You'll need to know the TitleID of your game.
 [This site](https://hax0kartik.github.io/3dsdb/) may have it.
 If not, there's some shenanigans you can do in GodMode9 to get it, but cleaning up this README is already above my paygrade :P.

-- If you decide to want to use `LUMAS3DS 9.1 Plugin Loader` alongside with `BOOTNTR` follow from the first step otherwise start at the second step!
+- If you decide to want to use `LUMA 3DS 10.1.3 Plugin Loader` alongside with `BOOTNTR` follow from the first step otherwise start at the second step!

 1. Make sure to disable the plugin loader from Rosalina if you're using the `boot.firm` of `Luma3DS with Plugin Loader`
 2. Download `ActionReplay.zip`